Acoma Pueblo: European contact

 On December 20, 1598, Oñate learned of Zaldívar's death and, after receiving encouraging advice from the friars, planned an attack in revenge, as well to teach a lesson to other pueblos.
 Acomas requested help from other tribes to defend against the Spanish.
 Among the leaders were Gicombo, Popempol, Chumpo, Calpo, Buzcoico, Ezmicaio, and Bempol (a recruited Apache war leader).
 On January 21, 1599, Vicente de Zaldívar (Juan de Zaldívar's brother) reached Acoma with 70 soldiers.
 The Acoma Massacre started the next day and lasted for three days.
 On January 23, men were able to climb the southern mesa unnoticed by Acoma guards and breach the pueblo.
 The Spanish dragged a cannon through the streets, toppling adobe walls and burning most of the village, killing 800 people (decimating 20% of the 4,000 population) and imprisoning approximately 500 others.
 Almost all of the remaining inhabitants were enslaved or left the town.
 The pueblo surrendered at noon on January 24.
 Zaldívar lost only one of his men.
-The Spanish amputated the right feet of men over 25 years old and forced them into slavery for 20 years.
+The Spanish amputated the right feet of men over 25 years old, and by some accounts one or more toes of such enslaved men's right feet, and forced them into slavery for 20 years.
 They also took males aged 12–25 and females over 12 away from their parents, putting most of them in slavery for 20 years.
 The enslaved Acoma were given to government officials and various missions.
 Two other Indian men visiting Acoma at the time had their right hands cut off and were sent back to their respective Pueblos as a warning of the consequences for resisting the Spanish.
-On the north side of the mesa, a row of houses still retains marks from the fire started by a cannon during this Acoma War.
-(Oñate was later exiled from New Mexico for mismanagement, false reporting, and cruelty by Philip III of Spain.)
+On the north side of the mesa, a row of houses still retains marks from the fire started by a cannon during this Acoma War Oñate was later exiled from New Mexico for mismanagement, false reporting, and cruelty by Philip III of Spain.

 Survivors of the Acoma Massacre rebuilt their community between 1599 and 1620.
 The town remained uninhabited for several months, out of fear of more attacks, until it began to be rebuilt in December 1599.
 Oñate forced the Acoma and other local Indians to pay taxes in crops, cotton, and labor.
 Spanish rule also brought Catholic missionaries into the area.
 The Spanish renamed the pueblos with the names of saints and started to construct churches in them.
 They introduced new crops to the Acoma, including peaches, peppers, and wheat.
 A 1620 royal decree created Spanish civil offices in each pueblo, including Acoma, with an appointed governor to take command.
 In 1680, the Pueblo Revolt took place, with Acoma participating.
 The revolt brought refugees from other pueblos.
 Those who eventually left Acoma moved elsewhere to form Laguna Pueblo.